-Here’s what you will need:
+Here is what you will need:

-- salt and pepper
+- salt, and pepper to taste

 1.Add butternut squash to large pot of boiling water.
 Cook until fork-tender, 10-15 minutes.

 2. Drain the squash in a colander and add back to the pot.

 3. Add in the goat cheese, milk, rosemary, salt, and pepper.
 Mash until desired consistency is reached.